getsops/sops/README.rst

 includes a timestamp, the username SOPS is running as, and the file that was decrypted.

+In order to enable auditing, you must first create the database and credentials using the schema found in :code:`audit/schema.sql`.
+This schema defines the tables that store the audit events and a role named :code:`sops` that only has permission to add entries to the audit event tables.
+The default password for the role :code:`sops` is :code:`sops`.
+You should change this password.

+Once you have created the database, you have to tell SOPS how to connect to it.
 Because we don't want users of SOPS to be able to control auditing, the audit configuration file location is not configurable, and must be at :code:`/etc/sops/audit.yaml`